austinthecoder/qry/README.md

 ## Setup

-    config :qry, repo: Repo
+    defmodule MyRepo do
+      use Qry.Repo

+      def fetch(field, args, context) do
+        ...
+      end

+      def fetch(parent, field, args, context) do
+        ...
+      end
+    end

 The repo must define two functions: `fetch/3` and `fetch/4`.

-`fetch/3` will receive a field, args, and context and should return the field data.
+`fetch/3` – Returns the field data.

-`fetch/4` will receive a parent, field, args, and context.
-If the parent is a list, it must return the a map of the field data keyed by each parent item.
+`fetch/4` – If the parent is a list, returns the a map of the field data keyed by each parent item.
+Otherwise returns the field data.

 ## Basic Example